Endpoint Security for Endpoint Manager tools and features

 - Content replication and preferred servers

-IMPORTANT: Custom data forms are not supported in Ivanti® Security Suite
+IMPORTANT: Custom data forms are not supported in Ivanti® Endpoint Security for Endpoint Manager

-The Custom data forms tool is not available with a Ivanti® Security Suite only license.
-You must have a full Ivanti® Management Suite license in order to use custom data forms.
+The Custom data forms tool is not available with a Ivanti® Endpoint Security for Endpoint Manager only license.
+You must have a full Ivanti® Endpoint Manager license in order to use custom data forms.

-Following the security tool help topics, the remainder of the linked help topics are found in the Ivanti® Management Suite help sections that cover the common Ivanti tools mentioned above (including information about understanding and using the console and network view).
+Following the security tool help topics, the remainder of the linked help topics are found in the Ivanti® Endpoint Manager help sections that cover the common Ivanti tools mentioned above (including information about understanding and using the console and network view).

 NOTE: The Ivanti User Community